 More often than not, “pet-friendly” translates to “one-small-dog-or-cat-friendly”.
 If you have more than one pet, or a very large dog, you may have difficulty finding an apartment.
 In this case, it is best for you to explain your circumstances to a real estate agent and ask them to search for properties on your behalf.
 They will save you time by calling ahead and only presenting you with apartments that are likely to accept your application.

-Looking for a pet-friendly apartment because you hope to keep a pet in the future?
+Looking for a pet-friendly apartment in Tokyo because you hope to keep a pet in the future?
 Make sure to check with the property manager about what size pets are acceptable.
 If you keep a pet without permission, you may have to move or give up your pet.

 For those of you with a particularly small pet, such as a lizard or hamster, you may be able to keep them in an apartment that is not otherwise pet-friendly.
 Ask your realtor to check your contract as some have clauses permitting pets that cannot bite people or fly.